Chemical Weapons Convention

-As of February 2021, 98.39% of the world's declared chemical weapons stockpiles had been destroyed.
+Under the convention, the entirety of the chemical weapons stockpiles declared by the States Parties to the convention have been irreversibly destroyed, an achievement reached in July 2023.
 The convention has provisions for systematic evaluation of chemical production facilities, as well as for investigations of allegations of use and production of chemical weapons based on the intelligence of other state parties.

 Some chemicals which have been used extensively in warfare but have numerous large-scale industrial uses (such as phosgene) are highly regulated; however, certain notable exceptions exist.
 Chlorine gas is highly toxic, but being a pure element and widely used for peaceful purposes, is not officially listed as a chemical weapon.
-Certain state-powers (e.g. the Assad regime of Syria) continue to regularly manufacture and implement such chemicals in combat munitions.
-Although these chemicals are not specifically listed as controlled by the CWC, the use of any toxic chemical as a weapon (when used to produce fatalities solely or mainly through its toxic action) is in-and-of itself forbidden by the treaty.
+Certain state powers (e.g. the former Assad regime of Syria) continue to regularly manufacture and implement such chemicals in combat munitions.
+Although these chemicals are not specifically listed as controlled by the CWC, the use of any toxic chemical as a weapon (when used to produce fatalities solely or mainly through its toxic action) is in and of itself forbidden by the treaty.
 Other chemicals, such as white phosphorus, are highly toxic but are legal under the CWC when they are used by military forces for reasons other than their toxicity.

 History

-The CWC augments the Geneva Protocol of 1925, which bans the use but not the development or possession of chemical and biological weapons.
+The CWC augments the Geneva Protocol of 1925, which bans the use of chemical and biological weapons in international armed conflicts, but not their development or possession.
 The CWC also includes extensive verification measures such as on-site inspections, in stark contrast to the 1975 Biological Weapons Convention (BWC), which lacks a verification regime.

 After several changes of name and composition, the ENDC evolved into the Conference on Disarmament (CD) in 1984.
 On 3 September 1992 the CD submitted to the U.N.
 General Assembly its annual report, which contained the text of the Chemical Weapons Convention.
 The General Assembly approved the convention on 30 November 1992, and the U.N.
 Secretary-General then opened the convention for signature in Paris on 13 January 1993.
 The CWC remained open for signature until its entry into force on 29 April 1997, 180 days after the deposit at the UN by Hungary of the 65th instrument of ratification.